Throwback74/data-dump/my-app/src/README.md

-# Friends List Refactor
+# Fun With Forms

-In this activity we will use our new React skills to further refactor the Friends List application from earlier.
+In this activity we will add some new functionality to the previous form example.

 ## Instructions

-* Replace your React App's `src` folder with [Unsolved/src](Unsolved/src).
+* Replace your React application's `src` folder with [Unsolved/src](Unsolved/src).
 Stop the dev server if it is already running.
 Start the app in dev mode by running `yarn start`.

-* Open [localhost:3000](http://localhost:3000) in your browser and take a moment to study the rendered app.

-* Attempt to complete each of the following:
+* Update the `Form` component to add the following:

-  1. Refactor the `App` component so that rather than rendering each `FriendCard` component manually, use a map to render one `FriendCard` component for each object in the `friends` JSON, passing in the appropriate props.

-  2. Refactor the `App` component so that it's a class component.
-Set the component's initial state to the `friends` JSON array.
-Inside of the `render` method, map over `this.state.friends` to render each `FriendCard` component.

-  3. Add functionality to the application so that when the red X icon on a `FriendCard` is clicked, that `FriendCard` is removed from the page.
-To accomplish this, you should define a method inside of `App` which accepts an `id` parameter, and then utilize filter to create a new array of friends without the passed `id`.
-Then set `this.state.friends` to this new filtered array.
-You'll want to pass this method into each `FriendCard` component and attach an `onClick` listener to the "remove" span.
+  1. A new input field that updates `this.state.password`.

+     * Set the initial value of `this.state.password` to an empty string.

+  2. Whenever a user clicks the "Submit" button, add code to accomplish the following:

+     1. If the user hasn't provided a first and last name, throw an alert saying: "Fill out your first and last name please!".

+     2. If the user has provided a first and last name, but their password is less than 6 characters, throw an alert saying, "Choose a more secure password," followed by the full name.
+E.g. "Choose a more secure password, John Smith!"

+     3. Else, throw an alert to greet the user.
+E.g. "Hello, John Smith!".

+  3. Do not allow the user to type in a password that is longer than 15 characters. i.e. the length of the password state should never go beyond 15 characters.

-## Hints
+### Hints

-* Test your application after each step!!

-* Refer back to the previous in class activities for if you get stuck anywhere.

-* If you get stuck working with the event handler, spend a few minutes reading [React's Documentation](https://facebook.github.io/react/docs/handling-events.html) on handling events.
+* You may want to look into using [String.prototype.substring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/substring) to prevent the password field from going beyond 15 characters.